chaitanya-nagdev/learn-rust/ownership/ownership.md

   minimizing the amount of duplicate data on heap and cleaning up unused data on the heap, so we don't run out of space are problem that ownership address.**

+---

+## Ownership Rules

+1) Each value in Rust has owner.
+2) There can be only one owner at a time.
+3) When owner get's out of scope, the value will be dropped.

+### Variable Scope
+-